-The letter of July 11th, 1973, copy of which you forwarded with your letter, appears to be basically advice to to the effect that there was no longer water in Robbins Creek for their licences, and instructing them to cease diverting.
+The letter of July 11th, 1973, copy of which you forwarded with your letter, appears to be basically advice to s.22 to the effect that there was no longer water in Robbins Creek for their licences, and instructing them to cease diverting.
 This letter is returned to you herewith.

-under Regarding the continued diversion by s.22 Conditional Water Licence 17787, this matter has been discussed Is being advised by letter by telephone with Mr. Smuin. s.22 today to the effect that use of water under this licence is condit-Ional on the establishment of storage on Robbins Creek as authorized under his Conditional Water Licence 35254 (formerly Conditional Water Licence 17788) except at such time when the natural flow in the creek exceeds the requirements of licences having an earlier date of priority.
+Regarding the continued diversion by Mr. C. DeMarni under his Conditional Water Licence 17787, this matter has been discussed by telephone with Mr. Smuin.
+Mr. DeMarni is being advised by letter today to the effect that use of water under this licence is condit-Ional on the establishment of storage on Robbins Creek as authorized under his Conditional Water Licence 35254 (formerly Conditional Water Licence 17788) except at such time when the natural flow in the creek exceeds the requirements of licences having an earlier date of priority.
 He was also advised that no authority exists under any water licence to store water on his meadow on Robbins Creek within NEA, Section 27, Tp.
 18, R5, W6M, and that his action in continuing to use this water at this time could result in a prosecution under Section 41 of the Water Act or a possible legal action by any person who considered he was deprived by such action, of water to which he was lawfully entitled.
-It is believed that Mr. Smuln is conveying from his office. similar advice to the steady flow requirement to satisfy this licence would be 1.19 acre feet per day or 0.60 cubic feet per second (0.60 c.f.s.).
-I do not know what allowance Mr. Smuln has made in his calculations for losses in conveyance of your water from the Intake on Robbins Creek to the place of use but a figure commonly allowed for loses from irrigation ditches in your area is ten percent of flow per mile of ditch.
+It is believed that Mr. Smuln is conveying similar advice to Mr. De Marni from his office.

+With respect to your comments regarding water allowances, I am presuming that you refer to Final Water Licence 4839 which is appurtenant to the s.22 property owned by you.
+The irrigation allowance under this licence is 143 acre feet of water per annum for the irrigation of 71.4 acres.
+Based on a 120 days irrigation period, the steady flow requirement to satisfy this licence would be 1.19 acre feet per day or 0.60 cubic feet per second (0.60 c.f.s.).
+I do not know what allowance Mr. Smaln has made in his calculations for losses in conveyance of your water from the Intake on Robbins Creek to the place of use but a figure commonly allowed for loses from irrigation ditches in your area is ten percent of flow per mile of ditch.
 On this besis, a ten percent allowance for one mile of conveying ditch would result in an entitlement at your point of diversion on Robbins Creek, of 100/90 x 1.19 ac.-ft. = 1.72 acre feet per day, or 0.66 c.f.s.
-This appears to be very close to the figure that Mr. Smuln has allowed and would be produced by a flow of 3 3/4 Inches over a 12 Inch suppressed weir, 6 inches high. case it is of interest to you, a reprint from a section of one of our publications now out of print, entitled "Measurement of Weter" is enclosed.
+This appears to be very close to the figure that Mr. Smuln has allowed and would be produced by a flow of 3 3/4 Inches over a 12 Inch suppressed weir, 6 Inches high. case it is of interest to you, a reprint from a section of one of our publications now out of print, entitled "Measurement of Weter" is enclosed.
 Data for the type of weir discussed will be found on pages 16-18 inclusive.